jrp2014/smuggler2/README.md

 - Multiple separate import lines referring to the same library are not consolidated

-- Literate Haskell `lhs` files are not supported
+- Literate Haskell `.lhs` files will procssed into ordinary haskell files a `-lhs` suffix.

-- `hiding` clauses may not be properly analysed.
+* `hiding` clauses may not be properly analysed.
 So hiding things that are not used may not be spotted.

-- The test suite does not seem to run reliably on Windows.
+* The test suite does not seem to run reliably on Windows.
 This is probably more of an issue with the way that the tests are run, than `Smuggler2` itself.

-- Currently `cabal` does not have a particular way of specifying plugins.
+* Currently `cabal` does not have a particular way of specifying plugins.
 (See, eg, https://gitlab.haskell.org/ghc/ghc/issues/11244 and https://github.com/haskell/cabal/issues/2965) which would allow cleaner separation of user code and plugin-code